sddiaz/Portfolio/Portfolio_Calculator/Code/README.md

 Not much else to it.
 Dark mode and some extra flashiness for brownie points.

-I highly considered not putting this project anywhere near my GitHub account, but I know it'll be a good reminder of where I came from after my skills have developed.
+I highly considered not putting this project anywhere near my GitHub account, but I know it'll be a good reminder of where I came from after my skills have developed!

 ## Overview